 I love sushi!
 I always have and I probably always will.
 When I decided to go vegan literally one of the first things that ran through my head was “can I ever have sushi again?”
 I quickly found out that yes, of course, I would!
-I had never thought of it before, but there is such a thing as vegan sushi!
+I had never thought of it before, but there is such a thing as a delicious vegan sushi recipe!

 Even though our minds might immediately jump to the thought of raw fish when we think of it, sushi can be considered a vegan food – that is, until fish is added.
 Wikipedia’s definition of sushi proves it: